Frequently Asked Questions

 UK College of Pharmacy does not disclose applicant positions within the hold pool.
 The Admissions process at the UK College of Pharmacy is holistic and takes into account numerous elements of the application and interview.
 Applicants in the hold pool are continually reassessed as information shifts (e.g., additional spring and summer transcripts).
 Applicants are contacted throughout the summer to determine if they wish to remain in the hold pool or if they wish to be removed from consideration for admission.

 Every year is unique and has revealed results that could not have otherwise been predicted.
-There’s no real way to predict exactly how far we’ll have to go into the hold pool or the precise number of hold pool students who will be conditionally accepted each year.
-There have been years in which five, ten, fifteen or more students have moved from the hold pool to being conditionally accepted.
+There’s no real way to predict exactly how far we'll have to go into the hold pool or the precise number of hold pool students who will be conditionally accepted each year.
+There have been years in which five, ten, fifteen or more students have moved from the hold pool to become conditionally accepted.
 However, the last thing we want is to give students false hope when we really are unsure what the future holds or to encourage expectations of a particular outcome either way.
 For those reasons, our office does not reveal specific information regarding the hold pool.
 We strongly encourage everyone to have multiple options for pharmacy school.

 Your application file is currently complete, with all the necessary information submitted and has been reviewed in full.
 Make sure your most recent transcripts from the prior semester were sent to PharmCAS.
 Please ensure the Admissions Office has your most recent email address and phone number on file, if they change over the summer months.
 There’s no further information needed from the Admissions Committee that would strengthen one’s application at this point.